PythonRSAS/pythonrsas.github.io/_posts/2022-09-22-2-Index-of-the-First-Occurence-in-a-String.md

 ---
 layout: post
-tag : array,陣列
+tag : string
 category: education
-title: "Remove Element"
+title: "Index of the First Occurrence in a String"
 description: Leetcode 28.
 Find the Index of the First Occurrence in a String
 author: Sarah Chen
 image: images/posts/photos/farm/IMG-1230.JPG